activedocument/activedocument/README.md

 ## Project Governance

-Mongoid Ultra is shepherded by the team at TableCheck.
-TableCheck have been avid Mongoid users since 2013, contributing over 150 PRs to Mongoid and MongoDB Ruby projects.
-TableCheck uses Mongoid to power millions of restaurant reservations each month, and are *personally invested* in the making the best user experience possible.
+ActiveDocument Ultra is shepherded by the team at TableCheck.
+TableCheck have been avid ActiveDocument users since 2013, contributing over 150 PRs to ActiveDocument and MongoDB Ruby projects.
+TableCheck uses ActiveDocument to power millions of restaurant reservations each month, and are *personally invested* in the making the best user experience possible.

-We invite experienced Mongoid hands in the community to apply for co-maintainership.
+We invite experienced ActiveDocument hands in the community to apply for co-maintainership.
-Please raise a [Mongoid Ultra Github issue](https://github.com/tablecheck/mongoid-ultra/issues) if interested.
+Please raise a [ActiveDocument Ultra Github issue](https://github.com/tablecheck/mongoid-ultra/issues) if interested.

 ## Reasons for Forking

-Mongoid started as an open-source project created by Durran Jordan in 2009.
+ActiveDocument started as an open-source project created by Durran Jordan in 2009.
 MongoDB Inc. took over maintainership in 2015.
 Since the transition, the hallmarks of user-disconnect and corporate fumbling have become apparent:

 - Introduction of [critical semver-breaking issues](https://serpapi.com/blog/how-a-routine-gem-update-ended-up-charging/), with [no](https://jira.mongodb.org/browse/MONGOID-5272) [sign](https://github.com/mongodb/mongoid/pull/5601#issuecomment-1506630267) of [improvement](https://jira.mongodb.org/browse/MONGOID-5016).